FortifyTank/ProjectRestart/README.md

 This project is a real-time multiplayer Pokemon battle simulator where players can battle each other over a local network with up to 6 Pokemon on their team.
 The game implements core Pokemon mechanics including type effectiveness, stat stages, status conditions, and turn-based combat.

+## AI Disclaimer

+The game logic, protocol architecture, and UI were designed by our group with the assistance of AI tools, including image generators and Gemini.
+We utilized these tools for technical guidance on Unity UI development and for sourcing CSV data.
+Furthermore, AI was heavily employed for debugging during our rigorous playtesting phase to ensure stability.
+Additional features, such as the Pokédex system and complex Status Effects, were implemented at our own discretion to enhance gameplay depth.
+While AI assisted in generating code documentation, we maintain full understanding and ownership of our codebase, particularly the custom UDP protocol and its reliability layer.

 ## Features

 ### Core Protocol Implementation